natbibi/popcorn/README.md

 It should load on: http://localhost:5000/

-To start up our client:
+To start up the client:
 `cd react-client`
 `npm install`
-`npm run dev`
+`npm start`

-It should load on: http://localhost:8080/
+It should load on: http://localhost:3000/

 # Technologies
 - HTML, CSS, JavaScript, mongoDB